 Make it in the North spoke with Porfi who’s from the USA.
 He works with one of the delivery companies in Groningen and we asked him about what it’s really like to work as a food delivery driver in the North.

 “A recommendation is more important than previous experience, mainly because the work isn’t that difficult.
 Basically, you just need a decent amount of English.
 You don’t really need to know Dutch from what I’ve seen.
 You can also develop your cycling skills over time.
 I’ve seen students who didn’t know how to cycle end up delivering hundreds of orders,” said Porfi.

 EU citizenship isn’t mandatory to apply for some of these delivery gigs, however you might encounter extended processing times for your applications and a cap on the number of hours you can legally work for.

 Asked about the realities of working outdoors, Porfi said that it gets difficult when the weather is bad.
 On the bright side, he said that his employer was also understanding when road conditions were less safe which meant that he had to prioritise safety over speed.

 Fancying some Vietnamese food?
 Maybe Italian, Japanese, or Indian instead?
 The Groningen HORECA (that’s short for hotels, restaurants, and cafés) scene has got you covered!
-Though someone actually needs to prepare the food and serve it to you (when the coronavirus pandemic allows for it).
+Though someone actually needs to prepare the food and serve it to you.

 Teach a language online